YosysHQ/nextpnr/docs/archapi.md

 |`BelBucketRangeT`          | `BelBucketRange`                 |
 |`BucketBelRangeT`          | `BelId`                          |

-The functions that return a particular type are described below
+The functions that return a particular type are described below.
+Where a default function implementation is provided, `BaseArchRanges` (which `ArchRanges` can inherit from) will set the range type appropriately.

 archdefs.h
 ==========